LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-08-22-the-power-of-now.md

 ![](https://f005.backblazeb2.com/file/landons-blog/assets/posts/2026-08-22-the-power-of-now/IMG_1145.jpeg){ style="width: 100%; height: 300px; object-fit: cover; object-position: 0 30%" }

 Five years ago, I first came to the mountains of the western United States.
-The trip was one of obligation, although an obligation I accepted willingly: the wedding of my wife’s cousin and his bride.
+The trip was one of obligation, although an obligation I accepted willingly: the wedding of my girlfriend's (soon to be wife's) cousin and his bride.
 It sometimes happens that ordinary moments acquire extraordinary meaning only in retrospect.
 Looking back, I understand that this trip was never merely a story about attending a wedding or supporting my wife’s family.

 It was the story of finding my home.
 And, in a way I would not understand until years later, it was the story of finding God.